Al Sailiya

 Al Sailiya (السيلية) is a district of Al Rayyan City in Qatar, located in the municipality of Al Rayyan.

 Etymology

-The word "sailiya" is derived from the Arabic term "sayl", which translates as "to flow".
-It gained this name from the fact that part of the district is situated in a rawda which acts as a floodplain.
+The word sailiya is derived from the Arabic term sayl, which translates as "to flow".
+It gained this name from the fact that part of the district is situated in a rawda (depression) which acts as a floodplain.

 History

 J.G.
 Lorimer's wrote an account of Al Sailiya in 1908 in his Gazetteer of the Persian Gulf.
-He describes it as a "stage on the route from Hofuf to Dohah" and states that it lies 13 miles south-west from Doha.
+He describes it as a "stage on the route from Hofuf to Dohah" and lies 13 miles south-west from Doha.
 He also remarked on the presence of a masonry well yielding good water.